pkavumba/django-vectordb/docs/index.md

 ---

 Django Vector DB is a powerful and flexible toolkit for adding vector search capabilities to your Django applications.
+It is built on top of lightening fast nearest neighbor search library: hnswlib.

 Some reasons you might want to use Django Vector DB: